Become a Driving Instructor

 Becoming a driving instructor is an excellent way to work for your self and be your own boss.
 Many established driving schools offer franchise opportunities, providing instructors with the necessary support needed to build their own business, under the driving school’s brand.

-Fully qualified driving instructor can earn a great salary, often up to £700 a week operating a franchise of a well established school.
-Trainee driving instructors can earn up £300 a week during their training period, while it’s not unheard of for driving instructors who go it alone and start their own businesses to earn up £3,000 a week.
+A fully qualified driving instructor can earn a great salary, often up to £700 a week operating a franchise of a well-established school.
+Trainee driving instructors can earn up to £300 a week during their training period, while it’s not unheard of for driving instructors who go it alone and start their own businesses to earn up to £3,000 a week.

 Once you’ve qualified as a driving instructor, you essentially have a job for life.
 There will always be people needing to learn to drive and once you’ve acquired the necessary skills and experience to tutor people, you’ll be assured of a steady income stream for as long as you choose to instruct.

 Instructing enables you to meet new people while helping them obtain an essential skill they’ll use for years to come.
 Driving builds confidence and often helps people progress in other areas of their lives and if you’re someone who takes satisfaction from making a positive impact on another’s life, becoming a driving instructor will allow you to experience this in spades.

 Is it easy to become a driving instructor?

 A common perception among many people interested in a career as an instructor is that it’s difficult to get an industry to get into, however, this is not necessarily true.
 Although there are certain criteria that all potential instructors must meet, it’s a job that is open to all as long as you have the desire to learn, teach and deliver quality tuition.